 The Science Honors Research Program has been a two-year research program for undergraduate students majoring in a discipline within the College of the Sciences.
 The program provided an opportunity for eligible students to design and conduct high level research in close collaboration with a Science Honors Faculty.
 Success in the program represented an unparalleled opportunity to prepare for graduate school and successful scientific careers.

 The Science Honors Research Program experience culminates in a written honors thesis.
-Students are expected to present their work at SOURCE and at a professional conference, and are encouraged to submit their work for publication in a scientific journal.
+Students were expected to present their work at SOURCE and at a professional conference, and were encouraged to submit their work for publication in a scientific journal.

 Publications and Presentations by SHRP Students

-In addition to providing an outstanding research opportunity, the Science Honors Research Program provides financial support for both the student and the faculty mentor.
+In addition to providing an outstanding research opportunity, the Science Honors Research Program provided financial support for both the student and the faculty mentor.

-After admission to the program, the students enroll in a Science Honors Junior Seminar and in Honors Research for spring quarter of their junior year.
-Research under the direction of the faculty mentor will commence in spring quarter, carry through a 9-week summer program, and continue during the senior year until the project is completed.
-The research experience concludes with a Capstone Science Honors Seminar, a written honors thesis, and an oral presentation to the CWU community at SOURCE.
+After admission to the program, the students enrolled in a Science Honors Junior Seminar and in Honors Research for spring quarter of their junior year.
+Research under the direction of the faculty mentor commenced in spring quarter, was the focus of a 9-week summer program, and continued during the senior year.
+The research experience concluded with a Capstone Science Honors Seminar, a written honors thesis, and an oral presentation to the CWU community at SOURCE.

 The Science Honors Program was initiated with a grant from M.J.
 Murdock Charitable Trust.
 It is currently supported by the College of the Sciences.
 Participants from Nutrition and Exercise Science are supported by the College of Education and Professional Studies.